canvasxyz/okra/README.md

 ## Usage

-The internal Zig structs are documented in [API.md](API.md).
-The NodeJS bindings are documented in [okra-node/README.md](./okra-node/), and the JavaScript/IndexedDB implementation is documented in [okra-browser/README.md](./okra-browser/).
+The internal Zig structs are documented in [API.md](API.md) and the NodeJS bindings are documented in [node-api/README.md](./node-api/).

 ## Design

-okra is a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) whose leaves are key/value entries sorted lexicographically by key.
+okra is a Prolly Tree whose leaves are key/value entries sorted lexicographically by key.
 It has three crucial properties:

 1. deterministic: two trees have the same root hash if and only if they comprise the same set of leaf entries, independent of insertion order
 2. pseudorandom: the number of children per node varies, but the expected degree is a constant and can be configured by the user